pure-data/pure-data/doc/1.manual/pdmanual.md

 To install Pd you can always download the sources and compile them yourself, or (easier) just download the Mac binary from the download page:
-<http://msp.ucsd.edu/software.html> or from the Pure Data community site:
+<http://msp.ucsd.edu/software.html> or from [puredata.info].
-<https://puredata.info> This is in the form of a compressed tar.gz archive; just
-double click on it to extract the Pd application.
+This is in the form of a compressed tar.gz archive; just double click on it to extract the Pd application.
 Open this and you should be running.